ubernostrum/ubernostrum/README.md

 ### Currently working on:

-* A major new version of django-registration, with much-improved custom user-model support and a better-designed activation workflow.

-* Updating all of my projects to support Django 5.1, and also to support Python 3.13 and drop Python 3.8.
+* Updating all of my projects to support Python 3.13 and drop Python 3.8.

 ### Find me elsewhere